ZarZar1873/CS-230/README.md

 # CS-230
 Operating Platforms

 Briefly summarize The Gaming Room client and their software requirements.
 Who was the client?
-What type of software did they want you to design?
+What type of software did they want you to design? \n
   The Gaming Room client is a gaming company with a popular game called draw it or lose it.
 The client wanted to take their game and make it cross plateform to expand their customer bases and wanted a recommendation on what OS to use to create the cross platform gaming experience.

 What did you do particularly well in developing this documentation?